UoBCS/3rd-year/hci/assignments/assignment1/assignment-notes.md

 - I: You said you oranised a school trip.
 Can you please detail the process?
 - P: Alright...
 I need to fill in a risk assessment form which details generic, site specific and on-going risks.
 These are prepared by the council and sent to schools.
 Next I need to produce forms for parental consent, allocate a certain number of supervisors, contacting the transport agency, insurance and other minor stuff related to food.
 All this is very tedious and takes time.
 - I: Ok, so something that would bring all these documents in one place and automating some parts -those that can be of course- of the process would be helpful?
 - P: I'd love something like that!
-Mmm, actually wait, what if I want more flexibility?
-Say I want to drive a minibus instead of arranging with a transport company?
+Now that you raised this point I remember my cousin's wedding in Cannon Hill Park.
+The time spent in finding the right park was in itself a bit annoying.
+Then the paperwork for booking the park is incredible; I'm talking only about the venue... imagine the other aspects such as clothes, food etc...
-- I: Easy you just skip the transport section and carry on with the other documents.
-Now let's move to 'forests', I think you said you went to the Moseley Bog in Birmingham?
+- I: I see... now let's move to 'forests', I think you said you went to the Moseley Bog in Birmingham?
 - P: Yes, it was a while ago.
 It was really just a walk, nothing exceptional.
 - I: Would you like more activities to be available?
 - P: Few years ago, I went with my husband to Italy, to the 'I suoni delle Dolomiti' (sounds of the Dolomites) event in Trentino Alto-Adige region in the North.
 This is a music festival usually held in forests in the Dolomites.
 The way up to the acutal event had various wood artwork as well as wooden physical activities - these were actually meant for runners.